Biology and normal function of factor VIII and factor IX

 Although the generation or exposure of tissue factor at the wound site is the primary physiologic event in initiating clotting via the extrinsic pathway, the intrinsic pathway X-ase is important because of the limited amount of tissue factor generated in vivo and the presence of the tissue factor pathway inhibitor which, when complexed with factor Xa, inhibits the tissue factor/factor VIIa complex.
 Thus, sustained generation of thrombin depends upon the activation of factor IX and factor VIII.
 This process is amplified because factor VIII is activated by both factor Xa and thrombin [1,2] and factor IX is activated by factor XIa via thrombin, as well as by factor VIIa; as a result, a progressive increase in factor VIII and factor IX activation occurs as factor Xa and thrombin are formed.

 The biology of factor VIII and factor IX is reviewed here.
 Deficiencies in either of these coagulation factors lead to hemophilia (hemophilia A and hemophilia B, respectively), which is discussed separately.
-(See "Clinical manifestations and diagnosis of hemophilia" and "Factor VIII and factor IX inhibitors in patients with hemophilia".)
+(See "Clinical manifestations and diagnosis of hemophilia".)

 The factor VIII gene is located on the X chromosome.
 It is one of the largest known genes, divided into 26 exons that span 186,000 base pairs [3,4].
 Factor VIII is synthesized as a single chain polypeptide of 2351 amino acids.
 A 19-amino acid signal peptide is cleaved by a protease shortly after synthesis so that circulating plasma factor VIII is a heterodimer.